zzeniale/Portfolio/README.md

 # Portfolio
 ---
     Hello 👋 I'm Elaine and this is a summary of the things I have worked on.
 More specific technical details are in their respective githubs (links included).
-If you're interested to know more, feel free to [get in touch](elainezw92@gmail.com)!
+If you're interested to know more, feel free to [get in touch](elainezw92@gmail.com) (or check out my [resumé](.resume.png)/[LinkedIn](https://www.linkedin.com/in/elainezw/))!

-    resumé
-    or check out my [LinkedIn](https://www.linkedin.com/in/elainezw/)!

 ---
 ## Contents